The Ins and Outs of GM Extended Warranties

 GM takes many strides to add an extra degree of choice and customization to its extended warranty offerings, but it still falls short of a true “buffet” style where customers can choose the plans they really want.

 In other words, most third-party providers will still have GM beat (assuming they can offer the same reputation and credibility as the GM brand).
-So, you may face a hard choice if you need an abundance of choices.
+A GM extended warranty simply extends your factory coverage, which can be surprisingly limiting.
+With only factory defects covered, you’ll have to pay out of pocket should any parts require repairs that aren’t caused by a defect.

 Common Repair Costs